bmp713/AI-Chat-Front/README.md

 ### Installation

-1. Clone the repository:
+1. Clone the backend and frontend repositories:
    ```
    git clone <repository-url>
    ```

-2. Install the dependencies:
+2. Install the dependencies for each:
    ```
    npm install
    ```